toughtcrime/VataBingo/README.md

 # Make right choice

-Meanwhile ukrainian soldiers defends Ukraine.
+Meanwhile ukrainian soldiers defend Ukraine.
 Please, if you have some financial opportunity - you can support ukrainian soldiers.

 **[PayaloUA](t.me/payalo_community)** this man makes power banks, anti drone gun and drop system for drones.
 All reports is posted in his telegram channel.
 If you have